alexdevero/alex-devero-blog/__drafts__/draft--if-else.md

   // Do something if either "conditionTwo", "conditionThree" or "conditionFour" is truthy } else if (conditionFive && conditionFive) {
-  // Do something only if "conditionFive" and "conditionFive" are both truthy }
+  // Do something only if "conditionFive" and "conditionFive" are both truthy } else {
+  // If no condition applies do something else
+}
 ```